Karl Maka

 Karl Maka (born 29 February 1944) is a Hong Kong film producer, director, actor and presenter.

 Early life

 On 29 February 1944, Maka was born as Mak Kar-sheung in Taishan, China.
-In 1958, at age 14, Maka moved to Hong Kong.
+In 1958, at age 14, Maka moved to Hong Kong, then under British rule.

 Education

 In 1969, Maka earned a Bachelor of Science degree in Electronics Engineering from Polytechnic Institute of Brooklyn.
 Maka attended New York Institute of Photography.

 Career

 Maka started his career as an engineer at a telephone company.

 In 1976, Maka started his career in Hong Kong Films.
 Maka first appeared as an assassin in The Good, the Bad and the Loser, a 1976 film written and directed by him.
 In 1978, Maka co-founded Gar Bo, a film production company.
-In 1980, Maka founded Cinema City.
+In 1980, Maka founded Cinema City Enterprises.
 Maka is credited with over 35 films as an actor, over 30 films as a producer, 7 films as a writer and 10 films as a director.

 One of Maka's most popular film roles is in the Aces Go Places film series (最佳拍檔), where he starred alongside Sam Hui.